-- 2013-14 Registration Form – Complete this document and mail to the Home School Department at Lane Education Service District.
+- 2022-23 Registration Forms – Complete the documents and mail to the Home School Department at Lane Education Service District.

 - Home Schooling Overview – This handout is intended to serve as a quick reference guide to answer the most commonly asked questions.

 - Lineamientos Para la Educaciόn en Casa – Este folleto tiene el propósito de servir como una guίa de referencia rápida para responder las preguntas más frecuentes.